vgtmhl/vgtmhl/README.md

 ## 🧭 About Me

-- 🧳 I am a Software Engineer from Italy, currently working in Switzerland
+- 🧳 I am a Software Engineer from Italy, living in Switzerland
-- 💻 I am currently working as a Front-end engineer with React, Redux and Typescript
+- 💻 I am currently working as a Frontend engineer with React and Typescript
 - 🧠 I am currently studying DSA and System Design for technical interviews (mostly for fun :P)
 - 👀 I have several bullet points with emojis on my readMe, that's how you know I'm cool
 - 🐶 I also have a very nice dog